rex-9/LegacyFA/README.md

 **Legacy-FA-Dashboard** is an assignment given to me by [LegacyFA](https://www.legacyfa-asia.com/) to display my frontend skills.

-> If your screen resolution is 1920x1080.
-Please kindly make sure that browser zoom percentage is set to 100%.
+> If your screen resolution is 1920x1080, please kindly make sure that browser zoom percentage is set to 100%.
 > If your screen resolution is 1600x900, please set the browser zoom percentage to 75% instead.

 ## Presentation